-- (a) On behalf of the Committee, the Chair shall review all public disclosure of material financial information extracted or derived from the Company's financial statements prior to dissemination to the public; - (b) Review with management and the Manager at least annually the approach and nature of financial information and earnings guidance to be disclosed to analysts and rating agencies;

-- (c) Review quarterly with management and the Manager, and, if necessary, outside legal advisors, significant legal, compliance or regulatory matters that may have a material effect on the Company's financial statements; - (d) Discuss with the external auditors their perception of the Company's financial and accounting personnel, any recommendations which the external auditors may have, including those contained in the management letter, with respect to improving internal financial controls, choice of accounting principles or management reporting systems, and review all management letters from the external auditors together with written responses thereto; - (e) Review with management and the Manager, the external auditors and, as necessary, external legal counsel, any litigation, claim or contingency, including tax assessments, that could have a material effect upon the financial position of the Company, and the manner in which these may be or have been disclosed in the financial statements; - (f) Receive annually an IT update from the Manager, focused on IT systems which support the business including cyber security programs in place to address potential cyber threats; - (g) Review annually the fees of the Manager to confirm compliance with the Management and Operational Services Agreement; - (h) Review the Manager's processes relating to the assessment of potential fraud, programs and controls to mitigate the risk of fraud and the processes put in place for monitoring the risks within targeted areas; - (i) Require the Manager to maintain procedures for the confidential receipt, retention and treatment of complaints by employees, officers, contractors or other stakeholders of the Manager and those of the Company regarding accounting, internal and disclosure controls, auditing or legal violations; - (j) Review all incidents, complaints or information reported through the Company's Ethics Help Line relating to the Company and follow-up with Management to confirm that the matter is investigated as required; - (k) Review the Manager's policy with respect to its hiring policies for employees or former employees of the external auditors; and - (1) Report annually to shareholders on the work of the Committee during the year.
+- (a) On behalf of the Committee, the Chair shall review all public disclosure of material financial information extracted or derived from the Company's financial statements prior to dissemination to the public. - (b) Review with management and the Manager at least annually the approach and nature of financial information and earnings guidance to be disclosed to analysts and, if applicable, rating agencies. - (c) Review quarterly with management and the Manager, and, if necessary, outside legal advisors, significant legal, compliance or regulatory matters that may have a material effect on the Company's financial statements. - (d) Annually discuss with the external or internal auditors their perception of the Company's financial and accounting personnel, any recommendations which the external or internal auditors may have, including those contained in the management letter, with respect to improving internal financial controls, choice of accounting principles or management reporting systems, and review all management letters from the external auditors together with written responses thereto. - (e) To the extent not reviewed by the full Board, review with management and the Manager, the external auditors and, as necessary, external legal counsel, any litigation, claim or contingency, including tax assessments, that could have a material effect upon the financial position of the Company, and the manner in which these may be or have been disclosed in the financial statements. - (f) Receive annually an IT update from the Manager, focused on IT systems which support the business including cyber security programs in place to address potential cyber threats. - (g) Review annually the fees of the Manager to confirm compliance with the Management and Operational Services Agreement. - (h) Review annually the Manager's processes relating to the assessment of potential fraud, programs and controls to mitigate the risk of fraud and the processes put in place for monitoring the risks within targeted areas. - (i) Require the Manager to maintain procedures for the confidential receipt, retention and treatment of complaints by employees, officers, contractors or other stakeholders of the Manager and those of the Company regarding accounting, internal and disclosure controls, auditing or legal violations. - (j) Review all incidents, complaints or information reported through the Manager's Ethics Help Line relating to the Company and follow-up with the Manager to confirm that the matter is investigated as required. - (k) As required, review any changes to the Manager's policy with respect to its hiring policies for employees or former employees of the external auditors. - (l) Report annually to shareholders on the work of the Committee during the year.